AndySomogyi/radium/docs/src/building.rst

 (4) Install CMake
 ^^^^^^^^^^^^^^^^^

-CMake is the tool we use to generate the project files, it is available at:
+CMake is the tool we use to generate the project files.
+Any CMake greater than 3.15 should work, we test develop with 3.17, CMake it is available at:

 `<https://cmake.org/install/>`_